970.re / Guides

 Who's Hiring in Northern Colorado — The 2026 Employment Landscape

 NoCo is decoupling from Denver's tech layoffs.
 Aerospace (Ursa Major, Woodward), healthcare (UCHealth, UNC Medical School), and industrial manufacturing are anchoring the 970 labor market.
-Here's what that means for buyers.

 Read guide →